MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12pipelinelibrary1-loadpipeline.md

 Type: <b>REFIID</b>

-Specifies a REFIID for the ID3D12PipelineStateState object.
+Specifies a REFIID for the <a href="/windows/desktop/api/d3d12/nn-d3d12-id3d12pipelinestate">ID3D12PipelineState</a> object.

 Applications should typically set this argument and the following argument, ppPipelineState, by using the macro IID_PPV_ARGS(&amp;PSO1), where PSO1 is the name of the object.